GitJuski/Linux-servers/h5-GJ(In progress).md

 ![67](Screenshots/5/67.png)

 I downloaded it.
-After it was done I installed it
+After it was done, I installed it

 ![68](Screenshots/5/68.png)

 and after the installation I had to reboot.
-I opened Windows powershell and created a folder vagrant inside my users folder with `mkdir vagrant` (now I knew that the vagrant init command creates a file since I quickly tested vagrant during the last lecture, althought I only installed the vagrant and not the VirtualBox which is why it didn't work.
-Also I had a couple of minutes to do so, so that's why I didn't go any further with it.).
-I navigated there and created the vm.
+I opened Windows powershell and created a folder vagrant inside my user's folder with `mkdir vagrant` **(now I knew that the vagrant init command creates a file since I quickly tested vagrant during the last lecture, although I only installed the Vagrant and not the VirtualBox which is why it didn't work.
+Also, I had a couple of minutes to do so, so that's why I didn't go any further with it.)**.
+I navigated there and created the VM.

 ![69](Screenshots/5/69.png)